A Bayesian approach to functional regression: theory and computation: Conclusion

 \subsubsection{Acknowledgments}

-The authors would like to acknowledge the computational resources provided by the Centro de Computación Científica-Universidad Autónoma de Madrid (CCC-UAM).
-This research was partially supported by grants PID2019-109387GB-I00 and PRE2020-095147 of the Spanish Ministry of Science and Innovation (MCIN), co-financed by the European Social Fund (ESF).
-J. R. Berrendero and A. Cuevas also acknowledge financial support from grant CEX2019-000904-S funded by MCIN/AEI/10.13039/501100011033. }
+The authors would like to acknowledge the valuable computational resources provided by the Centro de Computación Científica-Universidad Autónoma de Madrid (CCC-UAM).
+This research was partially supported by grants PID2023-148081NB-I00 and PRE2020-095147 of the Spanish Ministry of Science and Innovation (MCIN), co-financed by the European Social Fund (ESF).
+J. R. Berrendero and A. Cuevas also acknowledge financial support from grant CEX2023-001347-S funded by MICIU/AEI/10.13039/501100011033. }